New to the series? Begin with Part I: “How Do You Know When You’re Ready to Write a Business Book?”

 The Editor: the editor is a calculating thin-eyed lizard creature who must be proficient at both chess and Jenga.
-(Note: some editors would take offense to this visual, but I’m an editor, and it cracks me up, so I’m rolling with it).
+(Note: some editors would take offence to this visual, but I’m an editor, and it cracks me up, so I’m rolling with it).

+Editor, Self Portrait.
 Photo credit: Holger Link

 The Big Shift